noahehall/theBookOfNoah/0current/react17.md

       - put other non-props variables as instance props
     - compare changes if a method receives newProps & nextProps
       - usually you receive the old props because a risk of an infinite loop exists without the comparison
+    - cancel fetches & subscriptions
+      - never FETCH or subscribe without companion logic to cancel
+    - keep render logic pure and idempotent

   - **GENERALLY**
     - *PureComponent* > *shouldComponentUpdate* for auto shallow comparisons
+    - use the setState + updator syntax if next props & state relies on prev props & state
+      - or use a reducer for complex/advanced situations

   - **WITH CAUTION**
     - call *setState* inside *componentDidMount* ONLY modals/tooltips need to measure other DOM nodes before rendering